-If you answered “Yes” to Item Number 20., provide an explanation in Part 10.
+If you answered “Yes” to Item Number 16., provide an explanation in Part 10.
 Additional Information and submit documentation of the circumstances under which these remittances will be paid.

 Part 7.
-Statement, Contact Information, Declaration, and Signature of the Applicant or Authorized Signatory
+Statement, Contact Information, Declaration, Certification, and Signature of the Authorized Individual

 NOTE: Read the Penalties section of the Form I-924 Instructions before completing this part.

-Applicant's or Authorized Signatory's Statement
+Authorized Individual's Statement

 NOTE: Select the box for either Item Number 1.a. or 1.b.
 If applicable, select the box for Item Number 2.

 1.a.
-I can read and understand English, and I have read and understand every question and instruction on this application, and my answer to every question.
+I can read and understand English, and I have read and understand every question and instruction on this application, as well as my answer to every question.

 1.b.
-The interpreter named in Part 8. has read to me every question and instruction on this application, and my answer to every question, in ______, a language in which I am fluent.
-I understood all of this information as interpreted.
+The interpreter named in Part 8. has read to me every question and instruction on this application, as well as my answer to every question, in ______, a language in which I am fluent.
+I understand all of this information as interpreted.

 2. At my request, the preparer named in Part 9., _______, prepared this application for me based only upon information I provided or authorized.

-Authorized Signatory's Contact Information
+Authorized Individual's Contact Information

 3.a.
-Authorized Signatory's Family Name (Last Name)
+Authorized Individual's Family Name (Last Name)

 3.b.
-Authorized Signatory's Given Name (First Name)
+Authorized Individual's Given Name (First Name)

-4. Authorized Signatory's Title
+4. Authorized Individual's Title

-5. Authorized Signatory's Daytime Telephone Number
+5. Authorized Individual's Daytime Telephone Number

-6. Authorized Signatory's Mobile Telephone Number (if any)
+6. Authorized Individual's Mobile Telephone Number (if any)

-7. Authorized Signatory's Email Address (if any)
+7. Authorized Individual's Email Address (if any)

-Applicant's or Authorized Signatory's Declaration and Certification
+Authorized Individual's Declaration and Certification

-Copies of any documents submitted are exact photocopies of unaltered, original documents, and I understand that, as the applicant I may be required to submit original documents to USCIS at a later date.
+Copies of any documents submitted are exact photocopies of unaltered, original documents, and I understand that, as the authorized individual I may be required to submit original documents to USCIS at a later date.

 I authorize the release of any information from my records, or from the petitioning organization's records, to USCIS or other entities and persons where necessary to determine eligibility for the immigration benefit sought or where authorized by law.
 I recognize the authority of USCIS to conduct audits of this application using publicly available open source information.
 I also recognize that any supporting evidence submitted in support of this application may be verified by USCIS through any means determined appropriate by USCIS, including but not limited to, on-site compliance reviews.